Finder: Searching for Files

 Returning Results as an Array

-As seen in the examples, the Finder implements the IteratorAggregate interface , so you can use foreach to browse the results.
-It's programmed so that results are only loaded as you browse, so if you have a large number of files, it doesn't wait for them all to be read.
+As seen in the examples, Finder implements the IteratorAggregate interface, so you can use foreach to iterate through the results.
+It's designed so that results are loaded only during iteration, meaning if you have a large number of files, it doesn't wait for all of them to be read beforehand.

-You can also have the results returned as an array of Nette\Utils\FileInfo objects, using the collect() method.
-The array is not associative, but numeric.
+You can also retrieve the results as an array of Nette\Utils\FileInfo objects using the collect() method.
+The array is numerically indexed, not associative.

 $array = $finder->findFiles('*.php')->collect();